 Diverse lifemodes of various benthic bivalves, with the interior of one valve showing position of adductor muscles and pallial line.
 (Light gray = soft substrate; dark gray = hard substrate) A. Crassostrea (Ostreidae), cemented.
 B. Argopecten (Pectenidae), epibenthic swimmer.
 C. Mytilus (Mytilidae), epibyssate.
 D. Pholas (Pholadidae), rock-borer.
 E. Pinna (Pinnidae), shallow burrower.
 F. Astarte (Astartidae), shallow burrower.
 G. Phacoides (Lucinidae), deep burrower with mucus siphons H. Mya (Myidae), deep burrower with fused mantle siphons.
 I. Mercenaria (Veneridae), shallow burrower.
 J. Ensis (Pharidae), deep burrower with fused mantle siphons.
 K. Modiolus (Mytilidae), endobyssate.
 (Drawing by Christi Sobel; based on Stanley (1970), and other sources.)

-Australian Enigmonia, the mangrove jingle shell, lives on the underside of mangrove leaves or high on seawalls where it is bathed only in ocean spray; it is the closest that we have to a “terrestrial bivalve.”
+Enigmonia, the mangrove jingle shell, lives on the underside of mangrove leaves or high on seawalls in the Indo-Pacific region where it is bathed only in ocean spray; it is the closest that we have to a “terrestrial bivalve.”

 The terrestrial mangrove jingle shell clam Enigmonia aenigmatica (Family Anomiidae) at Lim Chu Kang, Singapore.
 Photograph by Ria Tan (flickr; Creative Commons Attribution-NonCommercial-noDerivs 2.0 Generic license).